MATH 2332

 One of my philosophies is the use of real data in the classroom.
 One favorite source of mine is Sports Reference since it is loaded with easy to find and interesting statistics.
 Another favorite site is the KSU factbook.

 The following timeline documents our pace and test dates for the semester.
-Note that you should watch the videos prior to attending class/problem sessions for each date.
-For example, prior to meeting with me on say a 8/20/2024 meeting you should watch videos and attempt homework for the sections listed for that date in our calendar below.
+Note that you should watch the videos prior to attempting homework for each section.
+You should attempt homework prior to setting up an appointment with me for help.
+I am great at helping correct mistakes in homework problems.
+If you don't know how to begin homework problems, go back and rewatch the videos.
+It can easily be the case that watching the video a second (or third, etc.) time will show you the solution pathway to homework problems.
+For example, prior to meeting with me on a topic, you should watch videos and attempt homework for the sections listed for that date in our calendar below.
 Homework is assigned for each topic.
 However, the number of problems attempted is up to you the student and your comfort level with the topic.
 You might feel comfortable after one problem (don't be) while someone else might require ten problems for a similar comfort level on a topic.
 It is up to you to click the try another button on the different homework topics.
 I strongly suggest at least five different problems for each topic.
 Your mileage should only vary going above five.
 Homework is not part of your grade.
 Homework is where you practice the techniques of the class in preparation for tests.
 Cramming the homework on the day of the test is ill-advised.
+Should you still encounter difficulty with homework or have bigger picture questions, I have regular on campus office hours on MW from noon to 1:20.
+If coming to campus does not work for your schedule (this is an online, asynchronous class after all), I am more than happy to answer questions via email and/or virtually in MS Teams.

 Tests and the final exam will be conducted via ALEKS.
 Tests will be open in a fixed window (one day for tests, three days for the final) for which the student self-schedules their time to begin the exam.
 Once begun, the test must be completed within time period (120 minutes for a test).
 You have one attempt at each test.
 You cannot exit ALEKS and restart the test.
 If you wait to begin the test at 11:50 PM on the test day, you will only have nine minutes for the test.
 Tests close at 11:59 PM on their open day irregardless of when you begin.